 - Let the butter cool slightly to use later in the recipe.

-- Sift the flour and icing sugar into a large bowl and stir through the ground almonds.
+- Sift the flour and icing sugar (powdered sugar) into a large bowl and stir through the ground almonds.

 - Place the eggwhites into another large bowl and whisk until they are white and frothy.